mortinger91/mortinger91/README.md

 ### Hi there 👋

-I'm a C++ programmer interested in Videogames, Aerospace engineering and Cryptos.
+I'm a C++ programmer interested in Videogames development, Aerospace engineering and Blockchain.

-🔭 I’m currently working on an Unreal Engine 4 game.
+🔭 I’m currently working on an Unreal Engine 4 game and an OpenGL game engine.

-🌱 I’m currently learning game engine development and 3d graphics programming.
+🌱 I’m currently learning game engine development and 3D graphics programming.

 💬 Ask me about C++ and object oriented programming.

+📫 How to reach me: my email is micheleemiliani91@gmail.com.

 <!--
 **mortinger91/mortinger91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.